wp-plugins/gauntlet-security/README.txt

 * Prevent code execution in the uploads directory
 * Block files in the includes directory
 * Rename or move the content directory
+* Make sure your server is not vulnerable to the Shellshock Bash bug
 * Disable dangerous PHP functions
 * Disable allow_url_include and allow_url_fopen PHP flags
 * Use a strong database password